I know what you are thinking.

 Essentially this is a type of handheld sprayer on a short hose attached to your water pipe.

-For the 98% of toilets which do come in a standard size you only need to consider a few things;-
+For the 98% of toilets that do come in a standard size, you only need to consider a few things;-

 - Is your toilet seat elongated or round?
 (To match a new bidet seat)